Aloric97/Disney-spring-boot/README.md

 # Api_Rest_Arquitect
-I use Java for this proyect
+I use Java for this proyect with the IDE "Intellig IDEA"